georg-unterholzner/ink-skill/README.md

 Copy the `ink/` directory to your AI agent's skills directory.
 Refer to your agent's documentation for the correct installation location.

+You can download the skill as ZIP archive from the [releaes](https://github.com/georg-unterholzner/ink-skill/releases) page.

 ## Usage

 This skill activates when building CLI applications with Ink.